jayhilljayhill/docs-product/src/develop/ui/screens/intro.md

 <div class="info" markdown="1">

 Do you prefer keyboard shortcuts?
-Select a UI Flow, for example MainFlow, and use the following shortcuts to create a Screen:
+If so, select a UI Flow, for example MainFlow, and use the following shortcuts to create a Screen:

 * **Ctrl + N**.
 Opens a New Screen window.
 * **Ctrl + Shift + N**.
 Creates a new blank Screen.